Fine-Tuning Masked Diffusion for Provable Self-Correction: Experiment details and ablation studies

 \subsection{Omitted Results}

-Here, we present the comprehensive results on OpenWebText, on MAUVE score, Generative Perplexity (Gen PPL), and Entropy.
-The graph in Figure~\ref{fig:mauve-and-gen-ppl-plot} is derived from Table~\ref{tab:remdm-exp-owt}, PRISM-loop for $N>128$ and PRISM for $N=128$.
+Here, we present the comprehensive results on OpenWebText in terms of MAUVE score, Generative Perplexity (Gen PPL), and Entropy.
+The graph in Figure~\ref{fig:mauve-and-gen-ppl-plot} is derived from Table~\ref{tab:remdm-exp-owt}.
+We select the subset $\mathcal{S}$ based on confidence scores during fine-tuning.